"Sitting downtown, in air-conditioning, judging people all day, with your lunches paid for? That's the life..."

 - There's also the issue of Birdman's duplicate still technically being him, in a sense, and can't really be called an impartial juror.
 But again, Rule of Funny.

-- Peter Griffin in the Family Guy episode "April in Quahog" during the first plot.
+- Peter in "April in Quahog" during the first plot.
 He was excited at being selected for the first time thinking he was special before realizing that everyone does jury duty at some point.
 He attempts to get kicked out of jury.

 - In a season 4 episode, Peter had jury duty in a cutaway gag pretending to be racist by stating (to the all white jury) "Awful lot of Honkies in here."